chrisabrams/dragon/README.md

-Paradigm
+Dragon
 ========

 ## Hypothesis of project
 What if Backbone were to be created today?
 What would the project look like?
 With ECMAScript 6, HTML5 pushState, Virtual DOM, new ways of data-binding, etc., front-end development has evolved.
 This project sets out to see what such an evolution would look like from scratch.

-## Changes from Backbone to Paradigm
+## Changes from Backbone to Dragon

 ### General Changes
 - No more `initialize()`.
 With ES6 classes, the `constructor()` is used directly.